The Line of Duty

 George had been hit by the train.
 We do not know whether he was standing on or under the bridge.
 Nor do we know the exact nature of the injury.
 But it is possible that a carriage door which had accidentally been left open had swung against him, as had happened only recently to a member of the Civil Guard at Worthing, a man by the name of Arthur Gordon Wright.
 Ironically, Wright had also been patrolling the Portsmouth line.

 Oddie developed his theme.
 Apologising for discussing matters of public policy, he suggested that the very considerable risks faced by the police and special constables would be relieved by the deportation of German and Austrian nationals.
 In his view they and they alone were the enemy within.
-He conceded that the matter was made complicated by the fact that “there were thousands of Germans in this country who were perfectly innocent and decent men”.
+He conceded that the matter was made complicated by the fact that ‘there were thousands of Germans in this country who were perfectly innocent and decent men’.
 Sadly, though, some were neither innocent nor decent.
-They were spies, or saboteurs, who not only imperilled those who guarded the infrastructure, but also drew unwelcome and undeserved attention to their fellow nationals.
+They were spies, or saboteurs, who not only imperilled those who guarded the infrastructure but also drew unwelcome and undeserved attention to their fellow nationals.

 Having made known his views, which would have resonated with many in those tumultuous times, Oddie expressed his sympathy with the widow and family of the dead man.
 At the age of forty-two George’s widow, Esther Emily Johnson, was in the prime of her life.
 But now she had to care for two children — Edward Thomas Johnson and Elsie Mabel Johnson — on her own.
 Edward was twelve, Elsie was ten.
 One wonders how children that young dealt with the death of their father.

 Elsie never married and stayed in her childhood home until her own death in 1987 at the age of eighty-two.
-We know very little about her life, only that when the Second World War broke out she was employed as a shorthand typist, and that she put her skills to use as a volunteer in an Air Raid Protection report centre, making her own significant contribution to the national cause.
+We know very little about her life, only that on the outbreak of the Second World War she was employed as a shorthand typist, and that she put her skills to use as a volunteer in an Air Raid Protection report centre, making her own significant contribution to the national cause.
 She really was her father’s daughter.

 Thereafter Edward disappears from the records.
 In 1928 Florence was living alone next door to her mother-in-law.
-It is possible that she was divorced, but it is equally possible that she was widowed, and, if so, then the Edward T Johnson who died in Kensington in 1926 may well have been the young police constable she had married only two years before.
+It is possible that she was divorced, but it is equally possible that she was widowed, and, if so, then the Edward T. Johnson who died in Kensington in 1926 may well have been the young police constable she had married only two years before.